DSLR Film Scanning vs Lab Scanning: Which Is Right for You?

 With a camera-based workflow, you can:

-• Adjust exposure per frame
+• Adjust exposure for each frame

 • Control white balance and color interpretation

-• Rescan challenging negatives
+• Rescan difficult negatives

 What About Medium Format?

-If you shoot 120 film, the same principles apply.
 A dedicated holder system such as this 120 film scanning kit helps maintain flatness and alignment for medium format negatives during DSLR capture.

 Convenience & Turnaround Time

-Lab scanning wins in simplicity.
+Lab scanning wins when it comes to simplicity.

 DSLR scanning requires: